currinjs/CurrinJS/aio/content/guide/forms.md

 The *Submit* button is also disabled.

 Not impressed?
 Think about it for a moment.
-What would you have to do to wire the button's enable/disabled state to the form's validity without Angular's help?
+What would you have to do to wire the button's enable/disabled state to the form's validity without Currin's help?

 For you, it was as simple as this: